pslyman/clean-card/README.md

 2. Buy it.

-Note: It'll take "24 to 72 hours to propagate".
+    **Note**: It'll take "24 to 72 hours to propagate".
 Although for me it was a couple of hours.

 3. Go to your Heroku account, click your profile avatar, then Account settings.
 Go to Billing and add a credit card.
 Unless you get moderate to heavy traffic on your site, you won't be charged.
 You can keep track of that information on that page.